opengauss-mirror/docs/content/en/docs/Developerguide/implicit-cursor.md

 ## Examples<a name="en-us_topic_0237122245_en-us_topic_0059778352_s56d5099e16904d0bb9800bc6a8acf21c"></a>

 ```
--- Delete all employees in a department from the EMP table.
-If the department has no employees, delete the department from the DEPT table.
+-- Delete all employees in a department from the hr.staffs table.
+If the department has no employees, delete the department from the hr.sections table.
-CREATE TABLE hr.staffs_t1 AS TABLE hr.staffs;
-CREATE TABLE hr.sections_t1 AS TABLE hr.sections;

 CREATE OR REPLACE PROCEDURE proc_cursor3()
 AS
     DECLARE